15 Top-Rated Weekend Getaways in Ohio

 The mood in Put-in-Bay is one of leisure, so you can rent bikes or golf carts and just explore at your own pace.
 A worthwhile stop while on the island is Perry's Victory and International Memorial.
 For a small fee, you can make the trek up to the observation desk on the 352-foot-tall monument, where you get the best view of the island.

 The best way to get to Put-in-Bay is by the Miller Ferry or Jet Express Ferry that runs on regular schedules to take you to the island from Port Clinton.
 It is important to take note of the last ferry that returns from the island at the end of the day, as that is your final opportunity to leave unless you are spending the night.

 4. Amish Country

 A must-visit in Ohio's Amish country is Walnut Creek Cheese in Walnut Creek.
 It's a large grocery store with incredible prices on cheese blocks and baking supplies.
-Be sure to take home a locally made Amish apple fry pie or pick up a cookbook of Amish recipes from the expansive gift shop, so you can take the homemade taste of Amish Country home with you.
+Take home a locally made Amish apple fry pie or pick up a cookbook of Amish recipes from the expansive gift shop, so you can take the homemade taste of Amish Country home with you.